 Reduce Corrision and Prevent Equipment Damage with Sacrificial Zinc Anodes

-Sacrificial Anodes are found in refineries, heat exchangers, water heaters, pipelines, distribution systems, above-ground tanks, underground tanks and the hulls of boats and ships to protect dissimilar metals from corrosion.
+Sacrificial Anodes are found in refineries, heat exchangers, water heaters, pipelines, distribution systems, above-ground tanks, underground tanks, the hulls of boats and ships, and car engine cooling systems to protect dissimilar metals from corrosion.

 Because heat exchangers are typically a copper alloy, they are at risk of galvanic corrosion.
 To combat this, many heat exchangers are fitted with Zinc Anode Header Plugs.
 You will find it (or not) under a plug in the exchanger.
 The Zinc Anode Header Plug is easily replaced by unscrewing the old sacrificial anode from the plug.

 - Rod lengths available from 1" to 14"

 - Rod diameters available from 1/4" to 1"*